 Chinatown NYC Celebrates the Lunar New Year

 Reason #3: Usher in the Year of the Dog.
 On Feb.
 17, 2018, The colorful, traditional Chinese New Year and Firecracker Ceremony is intended to ward off evil spirits, so stop by for good luck.
-Lion, dragon and unicorn dance troupes perform onstage in Roosevelt Park (between Grand and Hester streets) and then snake their way through Manhattan's Chinatown, one of America's oldest Chinese communities.
-More than 5,000 people are expected each year to watch the spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
+Lion, dragon and unicorn dance troupes perform onstage in Roosevelt Park (between Grand and Hester streets) and then snake their way through Manhattan’s Chinatown, one of America’s oldest Chinese communities.
+More than 5,000 people are expected for the annual spectacle featuring elaborate floats, marching bands, lion and dragon dances, musicians and magicians, Asian acrobats and performers.
 The Lunar New Year Parade kicks off at 12 p.m. from Mott and Hester streets.
-Bring your camera down to Chinatown to usher in the New Year and why not stay for dim sum?
+Bring your camera down to Chinatown to say so long to the Year of the Rooster.
+Why not stay for dim sum?